Winning bids for

 The system is designed to make you give up.

 SAM.gov lists thousands of contracts.
-Most of them are irrelevant to you.
+Most are irrelevant to you.
 The ones that aren't require a 60-page proposal, specific certifications, and language you've never written before.
+So you go back to chasing residential calls.
+The contract goes to the same regional firm it always has.

 🌊